GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Methodology

 \subsection{Geometric Probing}

 Given a problem $f$, we seek a representation of its local landscape geometry that can reveal solver-relevant patterns such as anisotropy, basin shape, oscillation, and boundary interaction without committing to a fixed global coordinate system.
 To this end, we represent $f$ by a finite set of low-resolution two-dimensional \emph{restrictions} sampled across location, orientation, and scale, under the hypothesis that this collection preserves useful local geometric information.
-Each restriction is an \emph{oriented square slice} of the normalised search domain $[0,1]^d$, parameterised by a triple $(c, O, \ell)$, where $c \in [0,1]^d$ is the slice centre, $O \in \mathbb{R}^{d \times 2}$ is the orientation satisfying $O^\top O = I_2$, and $\ell > 0$ is the side length.
+Each restriction is an \emph{oriented square slice} of the normalized search domain $[0,1]^d$, parameterized by a triple $(c, O, \ell)$, where $c \in [0,1]^d$ is the slice center, $O \in \mathbb{R}^{d \times 2}$ is the orientation satisfying $O^\top O = I_2$, and $\ell > 0$ is the side length.

-\paragraph{Sampling variables.} The sampling law of the variables $(c, O, \ell)$ is chosen to satisfy three principles under a finite probing budget: reasonably even coverage of the domain, no a priori preference for particular directions, and no a priori preference for particular absolute scales.
-Centres $c$ are sampled using a scrambled Sobol sequence in $[0,1]^d$ to obtain more even coverage than i.i.d. uniform sampling under limited budget~\citep{owen1998scrambling,vskvorc2021effect}.
+\paragraph*{Sampling variables} The sampling law of the variables $(c, O, \ell)$ is chosen to satisfy three principles under a finite probing budget: reasonably even coverage of the domain, no a priori preference for particular directions, and no a priori preference for particular absolute scales.
+Centers $c$ are sampled using a scrambled Sobol sequence in $[0,1]^d$ to obtain more even coverage than i.i.d. uniform sampling under limited budget~\cite{owen1998scrambling,vskvorc2021effect}.
 The orientation sampling is chosen to be orthogonally invariant to avoid preferring particular two-dimensional subspaces of $\mathbb R^d$, nor particular orthonormal coordinate systems within a sampled subspace.
-In practice, this is achieved by drawing a Gaussian matrix $G \in \mathbb{R}^{d \times 2}$ with i.i.d. standard normal entries and orthonormalising its columns.
-The resulting frame is Haar-distributed on the Stiefel manifold $V_2(\mathbb{R}^d)$, and the induced distribution on $\mathrm{span}(O)$ is the uniform invariant distribution over two-dimensional subspaces~\citep{mezzadri2006generate}.
+In practice, this is achieved by drawing a Gaussian matrix $G \in \mathbb{R}^{d \times 2}$ with i.i.d. standard normal entries and orthonormalizing its columns.
+The resulting frame is Haar-distributed on the Stiefel manifold $V_2(\mathbb{R}^d)$, and the induced distribution on $\mathrm{span}(O)$ is the uniform invariant distribution over two-dimensional subspaces~\cite{mezzadri2006generate}.
 Scales $\ell$ are sampled independently from a log-uniform distribution,